5 Benefits of a Switch to Wire Welding Processes in Pipe Welding | MillerWelds

 5. Train new welders faster

 As the industry faces a continued shortage of skilled welders, contractors are looking for ways to train new welders faster.
-This may be especially critical on large plant construction projects that can span two to three years and require dozens of full-time welders.
+This may be especially critical on large plant construction projects that span two to three years and require dozens of full-time welders.

 Save time and money with a welding switch